Table Of Content

 Signs of Dysautonomia in Children

-• Digestive issues: Symptoms such as nausea, vomiting, bloating, constipation, and diarrhea are common in children with dysautonomia due to autonomic dysfunction affecting the gastrointestinal tract.
+1. Digestive issues: Nausea, vomiting, bloating, constipation, and diarrhea are common in children with dysautonomia due to autonomic dysfunction affecting the gastrointestinal tract.

-• Immunosuppression and inflammation: When dysautonomia and sympathetic dominance set in, the immune system becomes weakened and the entire body and brain can get stuck in a chronic inflammatory cycle.
+3. Immunosuppression and inflammation: When dysautonomia and sympathetic dominance set in, the immune system weakens, and the entire body and brain can become stuck in a chronic inflammatory cycle.

-• Fatigue and weakness: Children with dysautonomia often experience chronic fatigue and may have difficulty keeping up with their peers in physical activities.
+4. Fatigue and weakness: Children with dysautonomia often experience chronic fatigue and may have difficulty keeping up with their peers in physical activities.
+This isn’t just “being tired”—it’s a profound exhaustion that doesn’t improve with rest.

-• Dizziness and fainting: Orthostatic hypotension, or the inability to regulate blood pressure and heart rate when changing positions (e.g., standing up from sitting), can cause dizziness, lightheadedness, and even fainting (syncope).
+5. Dizziness and fainting: Orthostatic hypotension, or the inability to regulate blood pressure and heart rate when changing positions (e.g., standing up from sitting), can cause dizziness, lightheadedness, and even fainting (syncope).
+Some children experience near-syncope episodes multiple times per day.

-• Rapid or slow heart rate: Dysautonomia can cause tachycardia (rapid heart rate) or bradycardia (slow heart rate), which may be accompanied by palpitations or chest discomfort.
+6. Rapid or slow heart rate: Dysautonomia can cause tachycardia (rapid heart rate) or bradycardia (slow heart rate), which may be accompanied by palpitations or chest discomfort.
+Heart rates may spike 30+ beats per minute just from standing up.

-• Sensory processing difficulties: The vagus nerve and autonomic nervous system are heavily involved in sensory processing and integration, so when dysautonomia is present many children struggle with sensory overload, difficulty with transitions, meltdowns and tantrums, and more.
+1. Sensory processing difficulties: The vagus nerve and Autonomic Nervous System are heavily involved in sensory processing and integration, so when dysautonomia is present, many children struggle with sensory overload, transitions, meltdowns, tantrums, and more.

-• Brain fog and difficulty concentrating: Many children with dysautonomia experience cognitive symptoms, such as difficulty focusing, memory problems, mental fatigue, and other ADHD-like challenges.
+2. Brain fog and difficulty concentrating: Many children with dysautonomia experience cognitive issues, such as difficulty focusing, memory problems, mental fatigue, and other ADHD-like challenges.
+This is sometimes called “mental clouding” and can significantly impact school performance.

-• Anxiety and depression: The chronic nature of dysautonomia and its impact on daily life can take a toll on a child’s mental health, leading to increased anxiety and depression.
+3. Anxiety and depression: The chronic nature of dysautonomia and its impact on daily life can take a toll on a child’s mental health, leading to increased anxiety and depression.
+Additionally, the autonomic dysfunction itself can trigger anxiety-like signs, creating a cycle that’s hard to break.

 Seizures, Subluxation, and Dysautonomia

-When subluxation occurs, it interferes with the normal function of the nervous system, particularly affecting nerve communication in areas like the upper cervical spine and brainstem, which has a direct impact on the vagus nerve.
+When subluxation occurs, it interferes with the normal function of the nervous system, particularly affecting nerve communication in areas such as the upper cervical spine and brainstem, which directly affects the vagus nerve.

 This interference can trigger sympathetic dominance, keeping the body in a chronic “fight or flight” state.
-As the nervous system becomes overactive, it leads to dysautonomia, an imbalance in the autonomic nervous system that disrupts essential functions like digestion, heart rate regulation, breathing, motor tone, and immune response.
+As the nervous system becomes overactive, it can lead to dysautonomia, an imbalance in the Autonomic Nervous System that disrupts essential functions such as digestion, heart rate regulation, breathing, motor tone, and immune response.
 In this state, the body’s ability to maintain a healthy balance is compromised, creating the perfect conditions for neurological imbalances, including seizures.

 At the same time, vagus nerve dysfunction—which can be caused by subluxation or prolonged nervous system stress—further impairs the body’s ability to regulate brain activity.
 The vagus nerve normally plays a key role in calming the brain and modulating electrical signals, but when it’s not functioning properly, the brain becomes more excitable, increasing the risk of seizures.